Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 - Total Close Price by Year: Investigate the trend in the total closing prices of the stocks traded by the ten companies annually, providing insights into the overall performance and valuation trends.

 ### Expected Findings:
-- Total Traded Volume: Variations in total traded volume may reflect shifts in investor sentiment, market dynamics, or company-specific events.
-Higher trading volumes might indicate increased investor interest or volatility in certain stocks.
+- __Total Traded Volume:__ This might indicate whether total traded volume is changing over time, signaling a shift in investor sentiment or market dynamics, or some company-specific event.
+High trading volumes may precisely represent greater investor interest or stock volatility.
-- Total Volume Traded Quarterly: Quarterly analysis of trading volumes can reveal seasonal patterns or fluctuations in market activity.
-For instance, higher trading volumes in certain quarters may coincide with earnings releases or other significant announcements.
+- __Total Volume Traded Quarterly:__ Quarterly changes in traded volumes will identify seasonal or other periodic fluctuations in the level of activity.
+For example, it can be seen that the trading volume may be higher in certain quarters, which may correspond to earnings announcements or some other important news events.
-- Average Low and High Price: Understanding the average low and high prices can help investors gauge the price range within which a stock typically trades.
-Deviations from the average may signal potential buying or selling opportunities.
+- __Average Low and High Price:__ Knowing the average low and high prices can give one a feel for the range within which a stock commonly trades.
+Huge variations from this may present possible buying or selling opportunities.
-- Total Volume Traded by Year: Long-term trends in total traded volume may provide insights into the overall growth or decline in investor interest in the stocks of these companies.
-Significant changes in trading volume could be indicative of shifts in market sentiment or changes in company fundamentals.
+- __Total Volume Traded by Year:__ Long-term trends in total volumes may indicate to the investor whether investors, generally, have interest in the stocks of these companies.
+Tectonic shifts in trading volumes characterize changes in sentiment or a change in how the company's fundamentals are valued by the market.
-- Total Close Price by Year: Analysis of total closing prices over time can reveal the overall performance trends of the companies' stocks.
-Rising or falling total close prices may indicate changes in market valuation, investor expectations, or company performance.
+- __Total Close Price by Year:__ Long-term Analysis—Total closing prices can show a trend in the overall performance of the companies' stocks.
+Increasing or decreasing total close prices are major pointers of changes in either the market's valuation, investor expectations, or company performance.
 <br />
 <br />

 ### About The Dataset
-This dataset is made up of 10 tables for the 10 different companies historical stock price data and was provided by [Quantum Analytics](https://www.quantumanalyticsco.org/).
-This is a [link](Raw_Data) to access the raw data folder, while you can click [here](ETL_Data) to access the transformed data folder.
-These 10 tables has same columns for each and every of them.
+The dataset had 10 tables for the historical stock price data of 10 different companies.
+The data is provided by Quantum Analytics.
+Here is the link to the raw data folder; you can click here to find the transformed data folder.
+Now, for all these 10 tables, the column setup remains exactly the same.

-Each of these tables contains 7 columns.
-Here's an overview of the table columns along with explanations of the column names:
+All of these tables are 7 column tables.
+Given below is the description of the table columns followed by the column name explanation:
-- Date: This column represents the date on which the stock price data was recorded or reported.
-Each row in the dataset corresponds to a specific date.
+- __Date:__ This column shows the date of record or reporting of stock price data.
+Here, every row corresponds to each day in the dataset.
-- Open: The "Open" price is the price at which a stock started trading when the market opened on a particular trading day.
-It is the first price at which the stock was traded during that day.
+- __Open:__ This is the open price of a security or the price it began selling for when the market opened on any given day of trading.
+It is the first quoted price for such security on that particular day.
-- High: The "High" price indicates the highest price at which the stock traded during the trading day.
-It represents the peak price reached by the stock during that day.
+- __High:__ The highest price traded by that security on an official trading day.
+This is also referred to as the peak price that has been reached by security on that day.
-- Low: The "Low" price signifies the lowest price at which the stock traded during the trading day.
-It represents the lowest price reached by the stock during that day.
+- __Low:__ The price of "Low" is the lowest that the stock has traded for during the trading day.
+It just depicts the lowest price touched by the stock on that particular day.
-- Close: The "Close" price is the final price at which the stock traded when the market closed on a particular trading day.
-It is the last price at which the stock was traded during that day.
+- __Close:__ The price of "Close" is always the last price at which the stock closed when the market closes on a particular trading day.
+It's just the last price of the trade conducted on that day for that particular stock.
-- Adj Close: The "Adjusted Close" price adjusts the closing price of a stock to reflect any corporate actions such as dividends, stock splits, or mergers that occurred since the stock was last traded.
-It provides a more accurate reflection of the stock's true value.
+- __Adjusted close:__ "Adjusted Close" pricing refers to the close price of a stock at any given time; however, it readjusts for corporate actions that have taken place since its issue.
+This helps give a more distinctive, true value of the stock price.
-- Volume: The "Volume" column indicates the total number of shares of the stock that were traded during the trading day.
-It represents the level of trading activity for that particular stock on that day.
+- __Volume:__ This column indicates the total number of shares of a given stock that traded during the trading day.
+Essentially, it is the level of trading activity of that particular stock for the day.
 <br />
 <br />